DevExpress/testcafe-examples/examples/iterate-over-list-elements/README.md

 ]
 ```

-A `for ... of` loop iterates over the list and clicks each checkbox with the `t.click` action.
-A `for` loop then asserts the text of each item with the `t.expect.eql` method.
-The number of iterations is set to the amount of list items with the `Selector.count` property.
+The test clicks each of the list items to set the 'checked' state.
+After that, the test calculates the count of input elements with the `Selector.count` property and iterates through the list of these elements with a `for` loop.
+Inside the loop, the input's text is compared to the expected value with the `t.expect.eql` method.

 ## TestCafe Functions and Methods Used in This Example